 - h.
 Vexatious Litigant.
 The applicant must not have been declared a vexatious litigant. - i.
 Insurance.
-The applicant must have or agree to obtain professional liability insurance covering services as a mediator.
-Mediators must file their Certificate of Insurance by January 15th of each year, or within thirty (30) days of acquiring insurance. - j.
+The applicant must have or agree to obtain professional liability insurance covering services as a mediator and to name the Court as an additional insured.
+Mediators must file their Certificate of Insurance by January 15 of each year, or within 30 days of acquiring insurance. - j.
 Pro Bono Services.
-Mediators must agree to serve as a mediator on a pro bono or modestmeans basis in at least one case per year, not to exceed eight (8) hours, if requested by the Court (CRC 10.781(c)(2)).

-- k.
-Web Site.
-Mediators must permit the court to place mediator information on the Court's web site, and in the Court's mediator directories and listings. - Advertisement.
-A mediator may indicate in his or her marketing materials that he or she is a member of the Court's panel but may not indicate that he or she is approved, endorsed, certified or licensed by the Court.
+Mediators must agree to serve as a mediator on a pro bono or modest-means basis in at least one case per year, not to exceed eight (8) hours, if requested by the Court (CRC 10.781(b)(2)). - k.
+Orientation Session.
+Applicants must attend a program orientation session required by the Court. - I. Web Site.
+Mediators must permit the court to place mediator information on the court's web site, and in the Court's mediator directories and listings. - m.
+Advertisement.
+A mediator may indicate in his or her marketing materials that she or he is a member of the Court's panel, but may not indicate that he or she is approved, endorsed, certified or licensed by the Court.

-12. Maintaining Panel Status.
+13. Maintaining Panel Status

-To maintain status as a probate mediation panel member, mediators must:
+To maintain status as a Civil Mediation Panel member, mediators must:

 - a.
-Provide the Court with a current and updated Orange County address and biographical information, including the Orange County address of the ADR firm or agency that handles administration for the mediator and direct contact information for the mediator, including phone number and email address. - b.
-Have mediated at least one case referred under the Probate Mediation Program within the past twenty four (24) months.
+Provide the court with a current and updated Orange County address and biographical information, including the Orange County address of the ADR firm or agency that handles administration for the mediator and direct contact information for the mediator, including phone number and email address. - b.
+Have mediated at least one case referred under the Civil Mediation Program within the past 24 months.
 The operative date to determine mediation will be the date of referral and not the date the case was actually mediated. - c.
 Complete four (4) hours of approved continuing education annually focused on mediation skills, process and standards.
 At least one hour of continuing education should focus on disclosure and disqualification issues. - d.
-Comply with the Court's procedures regarding mediation timelines, case administration, party notification, post mediation paperwork, and program evaluation. - e.
-Promptly notify the Court in writing if declared a vexatious litigant, the subject of any criminal proceedings (except infractions), or of any proposed or pending disciplinary action by any professional organization, public entity, or mediation program.
+Comply with the court's procedures regarding mediation timelines, case administration, party notification, post mediation paperwork and program evaluation. - e.
+Promptly notify the court in writing if declared a vexatious litigant, the subject of any criminal proceedings (except infractions) or of any proposed or pending disciplinary action by any professional organization, public entity, or mediation program.

-13. Compensation.
+14. Compensation